OmarBoshra/SimpleStylingLibrary/README.md

 **EditTextName** : name of the editText View

-**TextSizeIncrement** : required incremental increase/decrease of text size +ve for increase and -ve for decrease
+**sizeValue** : required value for size change (increment for INCREMENTAL_SIZE, absolute for FIXED_SIZE). +ve for increase and -ve for decrease in incremental mode.

-**HighLightColor** : required highlightColor of the text set to anything if the operation isn't highLight
+**HighLightColor** : required highlightColor of the text set to anything if the operation isn't HIGHLIGHT

 The function